gsusko/sptyf-d/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  > Spotify Web Player
+  > Voice Activated Spotify Web Player

 ## Sub-Heading ##
-  > A Spotify search and Player
+  > Search and play songs using just your voice!

 ## Summary ##
-  > By using this, you'll be able to use voice commands to play songs.
-You'll also be able to search for songs and play them individually with the search bar.
+  > By using this, you'll be able to use voice commands to search and play songs as well as manage your favorites list.

 ## Problem ##
+  > My hands always have something in them when I'm trying to search for music!

+## Solution ##
   > Provides an easy, hands free way to play music from your laptop.

-## Solution ##
-  > Provides voice commands to play and pause music.

 ## Quote from You ##
-  > A quote from a spokesperson in your company.
+  > Be hands free and keep that keyboard clean!

 ## How to Get Started ##
-  > Either use the search bar or click the voice command button to find and play your music.
+  > Just speak to the app!
+It listens to you as soon as it's loaded.
+  Commands:
+    Play *song* (of the 5 choices on screen)
+    Search for *song*
+    Search and play *song* (plays first song after search) Play first (second, third...) song
+    Favorite *song* (of the 5 choices on screen) Artist play *artist* (of the 5 choices on screen) Show favorites
+    Order by time (reorder favorites)
+    Order by popularity (reorder favorites -- default) Remove *song* (removes from favorites)
+    Pause
+    Resume
+    Stop

 ## Customer Quote ##
-  > This is a great product that allowed me to use voice instead of typing to play songs of my choice.
+  > With sptfy'd I'll never need to use my hands again!

 ## Closing and Call to Action ##
-  > Head to FILL IN to test it out!
+  > Head to sptfy'd to test it out!